General quantum resources providing advantages in work-extraction tasks: Introduction

-In this work, we provide the first thermodynamic URCC.
-This novel URCC uses thermodynamic work extraction tasks to certify quantum resources universally, thereby uncovering the advantages offered in work extraction tasks by general quantum resources.
-Moreover, by applying our general technique to quantum steering~\cite{EPR,Schrodinger1935,Schrodinger1936,Wiseman2007PRL,Jones2007PRA,UolaRMP2020,Cavalcanti2016}, we not only show that entanglement can be certified by a work extraction task in a one-sided device-independent way, but also discover a novel type of anomalous energy flow~\cite{Lipkabartosik2023,JenningsPRE2010}, which is a locally extracted energy flow that can only be generated by the combination of entanglement and incompatible measurements.
+In this work, we provide the first thermodynamic URCC based on work extraction tasks, \CYtwo{where general quantum resources can provide advantages.} \CY{Moreover, in the context of quantum steering~\cite{EPR,Schrodinger1935,Schrodinger1936,Wiseman2007PRL,Jones2007PRA,UolaRMP2020,Cavalcanti2016}, our results not only show that entanglement can be certified by work extraction in a one-sided device-independent way, but also leads to a novel type of anomalous energy flow~\cite{Lipkabartosik2023,Jennings2010PRE}, which is locally extracted and can only be generated by the combination of entanglement and incompatible measurements~\cite{Otfried2021Rev}.